-Ayesha Abbasi is working as a Research Officer at the Center for International Strategic Studies (CISS), Islamabad.
+Ayesha Abbasi is working as a Senior Research Officer at the Center for International Strategic Studies (CISS), Islamabad.
 Her fields of interest include geopolitics (with a special focus on U.S. foreign policy), international security, nuclear politics, nuclear strategy, arms control/disarmament, environmental security, and climate change.
 Previously, she has worked with Pakistan’s Strategic Plans Division as an International Relations Analyst at the Arms Control and Disarmament Affairs Branch.
 She continues to contribute to national dailies on issues of her interest.
 Abbasi holds an M. Phil degree in Strategic and Nuclear Studies from National Defence University, and a Bachelors of Science degree in Environmental Science from Bahria University, Islamabad.

-Sufian Ullah is currently working as a Research Fellow at the Center for International Strategic Studies (CISS).
+Sufian Ullah is currently working as a Senior Research Officer at the Center for International Strategic Studies (CISS).
 He holds an M.Phil degree in Strategic & Nuclear Studies, from National Defence University (NDU), Islamabad.
 His areas of interest include the nuclear policies of various nuclear weapons States and the geo-politics in the Indian Ocean Region.
 His current work investigates the developing naval competition among regional States and also the emerging dynamics of sea-based nuclear deterrence in South Asia.

 Ms. Afeera Firdous is a Associate Research Officer at the Center for International Strategic Studies (CISS) Islamabad.
 She holds an M. Phil degree in Strategic Studies from National Defence University (NDU), Islamabad.
 Her M. Phil thesis was on “Counter-terrorism in Cyberspace: Comparative Analysis of Pakistan and India”.
 Her research interests include counter-extremism, counter-terrorism, cyber and information warfare.